 - Clear the area that is in front of the cracks (such as grass, tree limbs, bushes and plants), to make room to work and to allow you to be able to examine the damage up close.

 - Next, you will need to carefully clean out debris or materials that are wedged or hanging in or off the cracked area.
 Some of the things that you can use to do this include; soft or wire brushes, tools such as a screwdriver, or a small putty knife.
-The use of an air compressor can also be utilized in place of the above devices and can be somewhat more effective at getting the debris out of the area.
+The use of an air compressor can also be utilized in place of the above devices and can be somewhat more effective and easier at getting the debris out of the area.

 - Widening the cracked area just a little bit can also help in the repair process, which can be achieved by using a hammer and a small chisel.
 You want to be able to give the sealant something to adhere to, by roughing up the edges.